MahdiFarnaghi/intelli_geo/README.md

 Welcome to the IntelliGeo repository.

-This is the central hub where our team, in collaboration with the community, develops the IntelliGeo software.
+This is the central hub where our team ([Mahdi Farnaghi](https://github.com/MahdiFarnaghi), [Gustavo García](https://github.com/chape1331)， [Zehao Lu](https://github.com/com3dian) ）, in collaboration with the community, develops the IntelliGeo software.
 Here you'll find the source code and issue tracker for the project.
 The code is released under the Apache 2.0 license.

 ## IntelliGeo